Knowlwood Road, Todmorden, Lancashire OL14 7PD

 · History – We are researching Toys old and new.
 We will look at how toys have developed over the years including what they were made out of and different trends.
 We will interview our parents and grand parents to discover what were there favourite toys and we will even have a go at making some of our own toys.

-· Our Enrichment topics for this term will be looking at the local environments and creative arts.
+· Our Enrichment topics for this term will be looking at 'nature' and 'Tales of Tod'.

 · In maths we will start with addition and subtraction within 20.
 We then move on to comparing and ordering numbers to 50 and counting in 2s and 5s.
 Finally, we will measure length, height, weight and volume.